Skip to main content

 • Explanation Of Multiple Return Values

-A function that returns multiple return values actually returns a compile-time tuple.
-When you do not need to get all the return values, you can use selection [[]] to get one or more (starting from index 0) from the returned tuple.
+A function returning multiple values actually returns a compile-time tuple.
+When you do not need all the return values, you can use [[]] to select one or more values (starting from index 0) from the returned tuple.

 A tuple is a compile-time type, not a runtime data structure.